wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/image-18.gif)

 1. To use authentication with this new web app, we need to update our AzureAD app registration to whitelist its URL.
-In the browser, head back to the [Application Registration Portal](https://apps.dev.microsoft.com/#/appList) and select your application.
+In the browser, navigate to the <a href="https://apps.dev.microsoft.com/#/appList" target="_blank">Application Registration Portal</a> and select your application.
 Under the **Platforms** heading, select **Add Url** and paste in the URL of your newly created Azure Web App.
 Click Save

     ![image](./media/image-19.gif)